muthukub/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 ---

-## Why “3.0” matters

-The name is intentional.

-**Problem Map** stays because this system grows out of the earlier Problem Map line and keeps its original debugging spirit.

-**3.0** matters because this is not a small update.
-It is a structural jump:

-* from checklist logic to atlas logic
-* from flat failure naming to routing grammar
-* from isolated debugging tips to reusable failure mapping
-* from local AI debugging toward a broader complex-system bridge

-**Troubleshooting Atlas** matters because this project is meant to feel like a map, not a loose article, and like an operating surface, not a decorative theory page.

----

 ## What makes this different

 Most debugging material does one of three things:

-* it names symptoms
+* names symptoms
-* it lists best practices
+* lists best practices
-* it suggests local fixes
+* suggests local fixes

 Problem Map 3.0 does something more structural.